 Since FL is generally characterized by multiple disease relapses after responses to a variety of treatments, patients should have regular visits with their physician.
-During these visits, medical tests (such as blood tests, CT scans, and positron emission tomography [PET] scans) may be required to evaluate the need for additional treatment.
+During these visits, medical tests (such as blood tests, CT scans, and positron emission tomography [PET] scans) may be ordered to evaluate the need for additional treatment.

-Some treatments can cause side effects that are long-term (occur during treatment and continue for months or years) or late side effects (appear only months, years, or decades after treatment has ended).
-The presence of side effects can vary based on duration and frequency of treatments, age, gender, and the overall health of each patient at the time of treatment.
-A physician will check for these side effects during follow-up care.
-Visits may become less frequent the longer the disease remains in remission.
+Some treatments can cause side effects that are long-term (occur during treatment and continue for months or years) or late side effects (appear only months, years or decades after treatment has ended).
+These side effects can vary depending on the following factors: